heal-research/HEAL.Attic/README.md

   }
 ```

-Similarly, we can restore the person object from a file using the  `Deserialize` method.
+Similarly, we can restore the person object using the  `Deserialize` method.
 ```csharp
    ...
    var person = (Person)serializer.Deserialize("person.bin");